pabueco/typls/README.md

 >
 > On MacOS, after attempting opening the installer for the first time you'll get a popup that the app cannot be opened because it isn't trusted.
 To continue, simply go to the "Privacy & Security" settings scroll down past the permission until you see "typls" mentioned and click "Open anyway".

-> [!IMPORTANT] MacOS Permissions
+> [!IMPORTANT]
-> On MacOS the app needs the `Input Monitoring` and `Accessibility` permissions.
+> MacOS Permissions.
+On MacOS the app needs the `Input Monitoring` and `Accessibility` permissions.
 This is needed, because it needs to read your key strokes and simulate key presses to expand the text.

 ## Roadmap & Ideas